Skip to content

 • useImperativeHandle without forwardRefuseImperativeHandle only works inside a forwardRef-wrapped component.
 Using it in a regular component does nothing.

-• Wrong element targetedforwardRef receives the ref argument but passes it to the wrong element or doesn’t pass it at all.
+• Wrong element targetedforwardRef receives the ref argument but passes it to a wrapper <div> instead of the intended <input>.

 Fix 1: Wrap Components with forwardRef